chcko/chcko/README.rst

     runchcko --init chcko-<id>

-You run this command also to fill a repo you started on github and cloned.
+You run this command also to fill a repo you started on github and cloned local.

 Add a new content item with::